JTrenerry/Vim-Cats/README.md

    ```

 To have a different cat edit the ascii_art variable at the top of the function, try to make it a rectangle for best results.

+### Credits
+The cat ascii art was made by Blazej Kozlowski